Mark S. Cohen: Academic research

 With his original training in neurophysiology, Cohen was interested developing a practical means of recording brain electrical signals EEG simultaneously with fMRI.
 The method that he created was licensed to Electrical Geodesics, Inc. and sold as the GES300MR.
 With his student, Robin Goldman, he demonstrated strong functional associations between MRI and EEG signals.

 Cohen has developed multiple experimental methods to enable studies of the brain’s physical structure/mental structure interface.
 These methods include ultrafast imaging techniques, fMRI, simultaneous EEG and MRI, machine-learning methods for decoding brain images, and focused ultrasound brain stimulation.
 He has applied these tools to the investigation of mental imagery, time perception, racial/religious bias, the neurology of belief, and lie detection.
 He also has used MRI methods to better detect and understand major psychiatric and neurological disorders including schizophrenia, obsessive compulsive disorder, epilepsy, depression, dementia, bipolar disorder, addiction, ADHD, autism, and others.

-Art & Science

-Cohen’s work at the art/science interface, in collaborations with Victoria Vesna, Marcos Novak, Philip Beesley (where their collaborative work examines the boundary of life and non-life), and others, has been exhibited both nationally and internationally.

-Cohen is an accomplished musician, playing a variety of instruments including guitar, bass, and pedal steel guitar.